fission-codes/fission/fission-web-server/README.md

    - `docker compose exec dns-auth pdnsutil add-record fissionuser.test. gateway A "127.0.0.1"`
    - `docker compose exec dns-auth pdnsutil add-record fissionapp.test. gateway A "127.0.0.1"`
 5. Point your local DNS resolver to localhost.
-   - on macOS: this is under System Preferences > Network > Advanced.
+   - on macOS: this is under System Preferences > Network > Advanced (make sure your local IP is at the top of the list)
    - on Linux: Add `nameserver 127.0.0.1` to `/etc/resolv.conf`
 6. Pin the CID for the new app placeholder:
    `docker compose exec ipfs ipfs pin add -r QmRVvvMeMEPi1zerpXYH9df3ATdzuB63R1wf3Mz5NS5HQN`